Name: 1 Hour Survey (1hrsurvey.com).

 Overall Rating: 0 out of 10 stars.
 Yep, another “paid” survey scam.

 I was informed about 1 Hour Survey from a person very recently and noticed I had not yet done a review on it.
-However, that same person asked me if it was worth checking out and I told him probably not and that all survey sites are scams in one way or another.
+However, that same person asked me if it was worth checking out and I told him probably not and that all survey sites are scams (why I say this) in one way or another.

 After I made that comment, although I wasn’t directly referring to 1 Hour Survey, I felt I might have been unfair towards them and decided to dedicate an article to this.
 Well I reviewed them and now I safely call them a scam for 3 reasons.